History of terrorism: Definition

-Though many have been proposed, there is no consensus definition of the term "terrorism."
+There is no scholarly consensus over the definition of the term "terrorism."
 This in part derives from the fact that the term is politically and emotionally charged, "a word with intrinsically negative connotations that is generally applied to one's enemies and opponents."

-The term terrorist is believed to have originated during the Reign of Terror (September 5, 1793 – July 28, 1794) in France.
+The term "terrorist" is believed to have originated during the Reign of Terror (September 5, 1793 – July 28, 1794) in France.
 It was a period of eleven months during the French Revolution when the ruling Jacobins employed violence, including mass executions by guillotine, in order to intimidate the regime's enemies and compel obedience to the state.
 The Jacobins, most famously Robespierre, sometimes referred to themselves as "terrorists".
 Some modern scholars, however, do not consider the Reign of Terror a form of terrorism, in part because it was carried out by the French state.
 French historian Sophie Wahnich distinguishes between the revolutionary terror of the French Revolution and the terrorists of the September 11 attacks:

 Revolutionary terror is not terrorism.
 To make a moral equivalence between the Revolution's year II and September 2001 is historical and philosophical nonsense ...
 The violence exercised on 11 September 2001 aimed neither at equality nor liberty.
 Nor did the preventive war announced by the president of the United States.
 The French Revolution also influenced conceptions of non-state terrorism in the 19th century.
 Although the French Revolutionary and Napoleonic Wars ended with the victory of autocracies opposed to France and with the restoration of the Bourbon dynasty, European conservative rulers feared revolutionaries who would overthrow their governments or carry out similar forms of psychological violence.
 The late 18th and early 19th centuries did see the growth of secret societies dedicated to beginning similar liberal revolutions to the French Revolution, causing conservative autocratic governments to become paranoid of radical terrorist conspiracies.